 The first book to focus on the multifaceted images of deer and hunting in ancient Maya art, from the award-winning author of To Be Like Gods: Dance in Ancient Maya Civilization.

-Charting the progression of deer as a key component of the Maya diet, especially for elites, to the coupling of deer and maize in the Maya worldview, The Beast Between reveals a close and long-term interdependence.
-Not only are deer depicted naturalistically in hunting and ritual scenes, but they are also ascribed with human attributes.
+Charting the importance of deer as a key component of the Maya diet, especially for elites, and analyzing the coupling of deer and maize in the Maya worldview, The Beast Between reveals a close and long-term interdependence between the Maya and these animals.
+Not only are deer depicted naturalistically in hunting and ritual scenes, but also they are assigned human attributes.
 This rich imagery reflects the many ways in which deer hunting was linked to status, sexuality, and war as part of a deeper process to ensure the regeneration of both agriculture and ancestry.
 Drawing on methodologies of art history, archaeology, and ethnology, this illuminating work is poised to become a key resource for multiple fields.

 - Chapter 1.
 Deer Life: The Maya Ethnobiology of Deer

 - Chapter 2.
 Bones to Picks: The Classic Maya Use and Depiction of Durable Deer Remains

 - Chapter 3.
 Big Bucks: Deer and Social Status

 - Chapter 4.
 Wearing the Horns: Deer, Sexuality, and Fertility in “Dying God” Scenes

 - Chapter 5.
 Locking Horns: Deer Hunting, Warfare, the Ballgame, and Male Rites of Passage